Ivan123yoo/Assignment-4./code_and_results.md

 The **GMM clustering output** on Sentinel-2 bands represents the classification of the satellite image into different surface types.
 The key observations from the result are:

-- The **color-coded regions** correspond to different clusters identified by the **Gaussian Mixture Model (GMM)** based on reflectance values from the Sentinel-2 imagery.
+- The color-coded regions correspond to different clusters identified by the Gaussian Mixture Model (GMM) based on reflectance values from the Sentinel-2 imagery.
-- The **dark purple region (left side)** represents areas where the algorithm could not classify data due to missing or low-reflectance values.
+- The dark purple region (left side) represents areas where the algorithm could not classify data due to missing or low-reflectance values.
-- The **yellow and green regions** indicate different terrain features, with the **yellow areas likely corresponding to highly reflective surfaces** such as ice or snow-covered regions.
+- The yellow and green regions indicate different terrain features, with the yellow areas likely corresponding to highly reflective surfaces such as ice or snow-covered regions.
-- The **blue-green areas** might represent water bodies or darker terrain, which have lower reflectance in the selected band.
+- The blue-green areas might represent water bodies or darker terrain, which have lower reflectance in the selected band.
-- The **gradual color transition** shows how GMM captures soft boundaries between different surface types, unlike K-Means which enforces hard clustering.
+- The gradual color transition shows how GMM captures soft boundaries between different surface types, unlike K-Means which enforces hard clustering.

 This result is useful for **remote sensing applications**, helping to distinguish between features such as **ice, open water, and land** using unsupervised learning.

 # Altimetry Classification

-Now, let's explore the application of **unsupervised methods** to **altimetry classification** tasks, focusing specifically on distinguishing between **sea ice and leads** in the **Sentinel-3 altimetry dataset**.
+Now, let's explore the application of unsupervised methods to altimetry classification tasks, focusing specifically on distinguishing between sea ice and leads in the Sentinel-3 altimetry dataset.

-Before we can apply classification methods, we must **preprocess the data** by extracting meaningful features.
+Before we can apply classification methods, we must preprocess the data by extracting meaningful features.
 The following functions are used for this purpose.

 ---